NLDInterns2019/nld-pool-league/README.md

 - Creating a new season
 - Submitting results
+- Adding a player during a season
+- Removing a player during a season
 - Viewing current league tables and results
 - Arranging fixtures
 - Tracking joining fees and declaring payments
 - Achievements
 - Viewing your personalised stats for current and past seasons
 - Closing a season
+- Playoffs

 ### **Creating a Season**